Leo Amery: Journalism

 During the Second Boer War Amery was a correspondent for The Times.
 In 1901, in his articles on the conduct of the war, he attacked the British commander, Sir Redvers Buller, which contributed to Buller's sacking.
 Amery was the only correspondent to visit Boer forces and was nearly captured with Churchill.
 Amery later edited and largely wrote The Times History of the South African War (7 vol., 1899–1909).

 The Boer War had exposed deficiencies in the British Army and in 1903, Amery wrote The Problem of the Army and advocated its reorganisation.
 In The Times he penned articles attacking free trade using the pseudonym "Tariff Reformer" and in 1906, he wrote The Fundamental Fallacies of Free Trade.
 Amery described it as "a theoretical blast of economic heresy" because he argued that the total volume of British trade was less important than the question of whether British trade was making up for the nation's lack of raw materials and food by exporting its surplus manufactured goods, shipping, and financial acumen.

 He was a member of the Coefficients dining club of social reformers, set up in 1902 by the Fabian campaigners Sidney and Beatrice Webb.

 Early political career

-Amery turned down the chance to be editor of The Observer in 1908 and The Times in 1912 to concentrate on politics.
+Amery turned down the chance to be editor of The Observer in 1908 and of The Times in 1912 to concentrate on politics.